-To make these templates easier to find, we’ve organized them into the categories below.
+Throughout AVID Open Access, we have created digital templates to make the integration of the teaching best practices showcased on the site as easy as possible.
+Below you will find the templates organized into themes aligned to the article collections.
 Let us know if you have any questions or recommendations for future templates, and don’t forget to check back regularly for new items!

 For students to be successful in their digital-learning environment, they need to be able to collect their work, reflect on their learning process, and then recollect their learning for later application.
 AVID eBinders are a great digital tool for getting your students started on their journey to process their learning.